ryanayf/KidNeYronal/README.md

 The repository includes:

+Code:
-•	Training source code for KidNeYronal-CNN in Jupyter notebooks
+•	Training code for KidNeYronal in Jupyter notebooks

-•	Pre-trained weights for KidNeYronal-CNN
+- CNN with mixed data and with synthetic data
+- MLP with mixed data and with synthetic data

+• Line-Fitting Analysis code

+Data
 •	Training, Validation and test data sets (synthetic + acquired)

+Others:
+•	Pre-trained weights for 4 KidNeYronal models

-If you use it in your research, please consider citing this repository.
+If you use it in your research, please consider citing this repository and our paper: